onqtam/headjack/src/business_models.md

 # Unbundling the media stack with markets

+> "There’s only two ways I know of to make money– bundling, and unbundling." - [Jim Barksdale](https://hbr.org/2014/06/how-to-succeed-in-business-by-bundling-and-unbundling)

 The rule book will be different - instead of [vertically integrated](problems_with_the_web.md#vertical-integration-vs-market--competition) services with tons of employees that reinvent the wheel, companies would specialize and compete on different layers of the stack.
 [Markets Are Eating The World](https://www.ribbonfarm.com/2019/02/28/markets-are-eating-the-world/) - there will be one for each of these:
 - Storage & retrieval of historical events, data & results of batch processes.
 - Indexing at scale and even custom indexing by specific criteria.